freitasedm/data_Nat_COMMS_Paper/README.md

 3) Meteorological data
 4) Scripts and Air quality data

-Each directory has it own README file and the procedures to reproduce our results/figures
+Each directory has its own README file and the procedures to reproduce our results/figures

 Created by Edmilson Dias de Freitas - 06, April, 2020